-AECOM submitted a coordination letter to the ODNR on July 27, 2016, soliciting comments on the Project.
-AECOM has not received a response regarding the Project from the ODNR to date.
+AECOM submitted a coordination letter to ODNR on August 23, 2016, soliciting comments on the Project.
+AECOM has not received a response regarding the Project from ODNR to date.
 Should additional information become available from ODNR, which differs significantly from the above listed species, an addendum report will be provided.

-3.2 Federal Listed Threatened or Endangered Species
+3.2 Federal Species of Concern

-To address the Project's potential to impact federally protected species, AECOM conducted a web based literature review of the USFWS Ohio County Distribution List of Federally Listed Species by Ohio Counties, November 2015, to identify what species potentially occur in Jefferson County, Ohio.
+To address the Project's potential to impact federally protected species, AECOM conducted a web based literature review of the USFWS Ohio County Distribution List of Federally Listed Species by Ohio Counties, November 2015, a table that is publicly available on their website, to identify what species potentially occur in Jefferson County, Ohio.
 Table 2 lists the two species identified during the USFWS literature review.